 Should You Avoid Cocker Spaniels If You Have Dog Allergies?

 Each Cocker Spaniel has its own skin and dander levels, and their shed factor varies, too.
-When I polled close to 4,000 Cocker Spaniel owners in my Club Cocker Facebook group about shedding, the results were interesting.
+When I polled over 5,000 Cocker Spaniel owners in my Club Cocker Facebook group about shedding, the results were interesting.

 Is a Cockapoo Hypoallergenic?